 Glenmere Ave Beach Access, Kill Devil Hills

 Not very many people have heard of the Little Red Mailbox of Hope.
 Started by Sue and Eddie Goodrich and the Town of Kill Devil Hills, this little mailbox spreads messages of hope and love.
 When you come to the Outer Banks, make sure you take some time to read some of the messages in the Little Red Mailbox journal and even leave a note.
-You might find something you didn’t know you needed.
+You might find something you didn’t know you needed at this Outer Banks hidden gem.

 The Futuro House